Wecks/WhiteList_Dapp/README.md

 ## Result

-[Here](https://white-list-dapp-my-app-8hvz.vercel.app/) is the website which I have created with this code.
+[Here](https://white-list-dapp-my-app-8hvz.vercel.app/) is the webpage which I have created with this code.